njclose/njclose/README.md

 I am a first-year student in the Engineering Honors Program at the University of Colorado Boulder working to earn a major in computer science 🖥️ and minors in quantum engineering ⚛️ and business 👔.
-In my free time I love to develop software, 🚵‍♂️ mountain bike, ski ⛷️, and play piano 🎹.
+In my free time I love to develop software 👨‍💻, mountain bike 🚵‍♂️, ski ⛷️, and play piano 🎹.

 <!--
 **njclose/njclose** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.